 Ever since I started journaling and tracking happiness, I have immortalized pretty much every memory that happened on these days.
 If I ever have trouble remembering something from 4 years ago, I’ll just open my happiness tracking journal and there it is: I probably covered this memory in all its detail and glory in my journal!

 I obviously don’t have these daily memories from the days before I started journaling.
 Or at least, not in writing.

 Most of these memories still exist somewhere in my head, though.

 I want to write them down before I forget about them completely.
 I want to write down these memories as I stumble upon them, to slowly fill a memory journal that contains memories from the time before I started journaling!

 And that’s what I call “filling in the gaps”.
 I want to slowly fill my memory journal so that I eventually have a timeline of what (I think) happened to my life at any point in time.

-Whenever I stumble upon a memory that I haven't yet recorded, I simply open up my memory journal and write it down.
+Whenever I remember something that happened in my life that I haven’t yet recorded, I simply open up my timeline journal and write it down.